Actions Packs and Themes

 Painting

-We believe painting your pram\buggy a white colour may look the most impactful, as it looks quite mysterious.
+We believe that painting your pram or buggy a white colour looks the most impactful, as it looks quite mysterious.
 But you are autonomous, so you can paint it any colour you like.
 Bright, shocking pink is also a good choice.

 Messaging

-This action can be used for many different messages, ideally where there is a link to children’s health and the climate and ecological emergency, eg fossil fuel or incinerator pollution.
+This action can be used for many different messages, ideally where there is a link to children’s health and the climate and ecological emergency, i.e. fossil fuel or incinerator pollution.

 This is an ideal action to put pressure on MPs to 'Back the Climate & Ecological Emergency Bill'.
 Let's make it really easy for members of the public to email their MP, by using a QR code they can scan which has a pre prepared email all ready for them to send.
 It's surprisingly straight forward to do - honest!
 You can choose to use either of the following texts, or you can adapt it/make your own, to be more specific to your location.
 You can choose whether to put the XR logo on, or not.